1C8Flyers/chapterforge-vue/FRONTEND_USER_MANUAL.md

 - Click a report button to download a CSV.
 - Members export includes Dues_YYYY columns populated from dues-by-member data.
 - Reports page is marked as in active development.

 ---

+## Renewal Payments
+Use this page to view and manually record dues payments.

+- **Manual entry**: Record a payment for a member with year, amount, and method.
+- **Payment history**: Filter by member, provider, or year.
+- **Refresh**: Reload the table with the latest data.

+---